2020PB/police-brutality/reports/New York.md

 Footage from Canal and Green St in Manhattan shows protestors walking backwards away from police.
 Police shove protestors who are walking slowly.
 After shoving a protestor, an officer gets into an alercation with that protestor.
 Several officers beat the protestor with their batons.

-tags: shove, strike, beat, baton, protestor
+tags: shove, strike, beat, baton, protester

 id: ny-newyorkcity-86